cange/namespace-js/README.md

 ```

 ## Usage
-You can create a object chain with
+You can create an object chain with

 ```javascript
 import Namespace from 'js-namespace'